-This year’s judges are Jamia Wilson, vice president and executive editor of Random House, and CLMP board members Beena Kamlani, author and freelance editor; Deborah Paredez, author, cofounder of CantoMundo, and associate professor at Columbia University; and Clarence Reynolds, former director of The Center for Black Literature at Medgar Evers College CUNY.
+This year’s judges are Sunyoung Lee, publisher and editor of Kaya Press, and CLMP board members Beena Kamlani, author and freelance editor; Deborah Paredez, author, cofounder of CantoMundo, and associate professor at Columbia University; and Clarence Reynolds, former director of literary programs at The Center for Black Literature at Medgar Evers College CUNY.

 Eligibility Requirements

-- Presses must be led by people of color, including Black, Indigenous, Latinx, and AAPI individuals, and/or a have a demonstrated commitment to championing books by people of color, including Black, Indigenous, Latinx, and AAPI authors.
+- Presses must have a demonstrated commitment to championing books by people of color, including Black, Indigenous, Latinx, and AAPI authors.

 - Presses must have a demonstrated commitment to diversity, equity, and inclusion in their business practices.